 With abortion reform stalled in the legislature, those seeking to overturn the state's abortion law turned to the courts-and to new arguments, focusing not on abortion as a policy choice but on abortion as a constitutional right.
 The article below was one of the first in the popular press to lay out the emerging constitutional arguments.
-It offers a window on the process through which claims in public debate were translated into claims in law, such as "void for vagueness," "the right to privacy," "equal protection," "the right to practice medicine," "the fundamental right of a woman to choose whether to bear children," the right to freedom from "cruel and unusual punishment," the right to freedom from "establishment of religion"-and "the right to life."
+It offers a window on the process through which claims in public debate were translated into claims in law, such as "void for vagueness," "the right to privacy," "equal protection," "the right to practice medicine," "the fundamental right of a woman to choose whether to bear children," the right to freedom from "cruel and unusual punishment," the right to freedom from "cruel and unusual punishment," the right to freedom from "the right to life."